-Children are the heart of the school; Park School is built around providing an exciting, enjoyable and nurturing environment for children to learn.
+Children are at the heart of the school; Park School is built around the needs of its children.
 Teaching is at the child's own pace and structured in a way which helps them to reach high standards.
 Children have a voice in the school and options and choices are available from the start.
 We look to seek their views, ideas and thoughts on how they learn, how the school is organised and any other matter that might concern them.
+Our weekly school meetings provide an opportunity for any child to raise a matter for debate.